chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     ```sh
     chef-automate node remove --automate 10.1.2.23 --chef-server 10.1.0.36,10.0.1.233  --postgresql 10.0.1.42,10.0.1.54
     ```
-Once the command will execute it will remove the supplied nodes from your automate setup.
+Once the command will execute, it will remove the supplied nodes from your automate setup.
 The changes might take a while.

 {{< note >}}
 - The ip's which are provided needs to be associated with a node in your HA setup.